 Jenny at Cashmerette recommends sewing the swimsuit with a size 90 stretch needle, which, of course, we’re currently out of.
 I tried to punt by using a size 90 ballpoint needle, but the number of skipped stitches exceeded the number of actual stitches by a wide margin, so I settled on a Size 75 Stretch Needle.

 Although I own a fabric store, I didn’t actually know the difference between a ballpoint needle and a stretch needle.
 So, I did a little research, and here’s what I learned!
 Both have rounded points that penetrate between fabric threads rather than pierce them, but the stretch needle is less rounded.
-The stretch needle also has a special eye and a special scarf*, which (somehow) lead to fewer skipped stitches.
+The stretch needle also has a special eye and a special scarf*, which (somehow) leads to fewer skipped stitches.
 Generally, ballpoint needles are better for loosely woven knits, while stretch needles are better for tightly woven knits with spandex, such as swimsuit fabrics.
 Okay, I still don’t completely understand the difference between ballpoint and stretch needles.
 But, I do know the stretch needle is the superior option for this project!

 *Scarf – The scarf is a groove out of one side of the needle that allows the bobbin case hook to intersect with the upper thread and form stitches.